Tropical Storm Wipha: Laos

 Severe flooding reported in Luang Prabang, Phongsaly, Xiangkhouang, Vientiane, Houaphanh and several other regions across northern Laos.
 Across 34 districts and 262 villages in the country, four people were killed, six suffered injuries, four were left missing, affected 15,000 families and damaged more than 2,200 homes, of which 183 were destroyed.
 Damage in Khammouane Province reached 108 billion LAK (US$5 million).

 Myanmar

 Heavy rains related to Wipha caused severe flooding in Myawaddy, with water levels in the Great Tenasserim River rising by over 1 m, raising concerns about potential destruction to homes in the area.
 A dam collapsed due to rising water levels in the Sittaung River, exacerbating flooding in the town of Madauk.
 Floods killed four people and reportedly caused extensive damage in Mong Pawk.

-India
+Elsewhere

+Wipha brought heavy rainfall in Cambodia, with more than 104,0 millimeters of rainfall recorded over the part of Coastal area at Tatai and Koh Kong District on 20 July.
 The remnants of Wipha reintensified into Depression BOB 04 in the North Indian Ocean.
 As a result, Kolkata recorded 186 mm of rain in 15 hours from July 24 to 25, while Alipore recorded 120 mm in 24 hours.
 Gusts of 50 km/h and flooding was recorded in the city.

+Retirement

+Due to the high amount of damage and fatalities, the ESCAP/WMO Typhoon Committee announced that the name Wipha, along with seven others, would be retired from the rotating naming lists for the Western Pacific on the 58th Session in March 2026.
+Its replacement name will be announced in 2027.

+On March 19, 2026, PAGASA retired the name Crising from its rotating naming lists due to the damage and loss of life it caused; and will never be used again as a typhoon name within the PAR.
+It will be replaced with Chico, a fruit-bearing tree.